cekrem/go-transform/README.md

 ```
 .
 ├── cmd/            # Application entrypoint
-├── internal/       # Internal application code
+├── internal/       # Internal application code ("high-level modules" depending on abstract interfaces)
-├── pkg/           # Public packages providing high level, stable abstractions
+├── pkg/            # Public packages providing stable and abstract interfaces
-├── plugins/       # Transformer plugins: this is where you add your own plugins
+├── plugins/        # Transformer plugins: this is where you add your own plugins ("low-level modules" depending on abstract interfaces)
 └── build/          # Compiled binaries and plugins
 ```

 ## Development